nabodaymete02/study-ledger/README.md

 # Study Ledger

-A note-taking app built around a simple idea: notes you write once and never reopen aren't worth much.
+A local, single-user productivity app with two halves: a **Tracker** home page for daily habits, focus sessions, and todos, and **Study Ledger**, a note-taking app built around a simple idea — notes you write once and never reopen aren't worth much.
 Study Ledger organizes material into subjects, chapters, and short, numbered sections you can check off, quiz yourself on, and scan back through later, instead of one long page of prose.

+## Tracker

+The landing page (`/`).
+Five independent cards, each backed by the same local `data/tracker.json` file:

+- a **focus timer** with quick presets (25/45/60/90 min), a label, and a study/work/other kind — finished sessions are logged and totaled per day
+- **habit tracking** with a 7-day grid per habit and a streak counter
+- **important dates** shown as a sorted D-day countdown list
+- **today's bucket**, a drag-or-click todo pile for same-day tasks, with a "done today" strip that clears itself each morning
+- a **reading / long-term task list**, grouped by subject, each task with an optional deadline

+## Study Ledger

 Each topic gets its own **subject**.
 A subject is organized into **chapters**, each chapter into **sections**, and each section can mix a few